justa-whitefox/NatureAndSurvive/GDD.md

 > >
 > >	* Player Creation
 > >		* the PC can choose between 12 characters with differents traits,
-> >		* the start point must be different to every character
+> >		* the start and backstory must be different to every character
 > >
 > >	* Save
 > >		* auto-save